boazsegev/neorack/README.md

 NeoRack applications are designed in a way that allows NeoRack to "host" or contain one or more Rack applications - this way, backwards compatibility can be achieved.

-However, the Rack specification simply has too many limitations and it's making it hard for Ruby Web Applications to enjoy modern approaches and features.
+However, the Rack specification simply has too many limitations and it's making it hard for Ruby Web Applications to leverage modern web technologies and features.

 Much has been written about this, [issues were already glaring at us more than 12 years ago](http://blog.plataformatec.com.br/2012/06/why-your-web-framework-should-not-adopt-rack-api/)... but backwards compatibility is alluring and momentum has its way.

-Maybe the existing Rack design will prove to be better and NeoRack will fade away, much like [Rack-Next](https://github.com/Wardrop/Rack-Next), [The Metal](https://github.com/tenderlove/the_metal), and others.
+Perhaps the existing Rack design will prove to be better and NeoRack will fade away, much like [Rack-Next](https://github.com/Wardrop/Rack-Next), [The Metal](https://github.com/tenderlove/the_metal), and others.
 Maybe NeoRack will prove better, but still momentum will win.

 But if we don't allow ourselves a clean slate and a fresh start - how would we ever know?